replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

 ```

 Referencing an external private image requires an extra step of specifying the image and its source in the `images` section of your Replicated yaml.
-If you have a private image such as `quay.io/namespace/imagename:2.0.0` and you have configured your `quay.io/namespace` registry on the Vendor website as `mythirdpartyprivateregistry`, then you could specify the image in your Replicated yaml as:
+If you have a private image such as `quay.io/namespace/imagename:2.0.0` and you have configured your `quay.io/namespace` registry on the Vendor website as `mythirdpartyprivateregistry`, then you can specify the image in your Replicated yaml as:

 ```yaml
 images: